baditaflorin/github-stars/readme.md

 ## Vue

+*   [Lissy93/dashy](https://github.com/Lissy93/dashy): 🚀 A self-hostable personal dashboard built for you.
+Includes status-checking, widgets, themes, icon packs, a UI editor and tons more!
 *   [Stigmatoz/web-activity-time-tracker](https://github.com/Stigmatoz/web-activity-time-tracker): Chrome Extension that tracks and limits time you spent on sites
 *   [baato/before-after](https://github.com/baato/before-after): Generate before-after maps for OpenStreetMap with ease.
 *   [checkly/theheadless.dev](https://github.com/checkly/theheadless.dev): 🪖 Learn Puppeteer and Playwright - Tips, tricks and in-depth guides from the trenches.